Cleaning Business Supplies List: Essentials for Residential & Commercial Jobs

 29. Baking soda and white vinegar

 Use these natural products for an eco-friendly boost.
-Wipe down sinks, refrigerators, and other surfaces where a client wants to reduce harsh chemicals.
+Wipe down sinks, refrigerators, and other surfaces where a client wants to reduce the use of harsh chemicals.

 30. Laundry detergent

-If you offer laundry services, pick a trusted brand that works for for both lights and darks.
-Check with clients about any skin sensitivities or allergies.
+If you offer laundry services, pick a trusted brand that works for both lights and darks.
+Check with clients about any skin sensitivities or allergies that will affect your product choice.
+Double-check whether a special detergent is needed for high-efficiency washing machines.

 Kitchen appliance cleaning products

-The kitchen often requires a few extra cleaning products to tackle grease, food splatter, and buildup on appliances.
+The kitchen or office break room often requires a few extra cleaning products to tackle grease, food splatter, and buildup on appliances.
 Before getting started, ask your client if they have any preferred products or sensitivities, especially when handling dishes or kitchen surfaces.

 31. Oven cleaner